The quick guide to creating competitive sales battle cards

 In short, sales battle cards are comprehensive but concise pieces of essential information that your reps can refer to when talking with prospects.

 This is not a long-form document with lots of wordy details about your product.
 This is short, skimmable content that your reps can use every day.

 Having sales battle cards enables reps to respond quickly and convincingly to the questions that their prospects ask.
 They are an essential part of your sales enablement strategy.

-While it was always a good idea to have battle cards prepared, this is more important now than ever before.
+While it was always a good idea to have competitive battle cards prepared, this is more important now than ever before.

 Why you need sales battle cards to survive the 2020’s

 Today, your prospects are fully armed with information.
 They are prepared for battle: so you better be too.

 Now, buyers aren’t looking to salespeople to help them identify their needs and look for a solution.
 Instead, 44% of buyers come to the table only once they have identified possible solutions and are looking to evaluate their options.

 So when you engage with a potential buyer, they already know what they need and what you’re offering.
 They know your competition.
 And they know what they want to hear from you in order to move forward.